SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Aunn Ex can only be destroyed with bombs
  - Nazrin overall damage output is increased
  - Nazrin scope speed is increased
- - Nazrin Ex have no collision for first 30 frames after spawning in
+ - Nazrin Ex have no collision for first 30 frames after spawning
+ - Nazrin non spell bullets are faster and stay on screen longer
  - Nazrin spell card bullets are faster and more dense
  - Seiran can shoot while performing her skill
  - Rin overall damage output is increased